clairedavid/ml_in_hep/week1/warmup_1D_linRegGDmulti.md

 Consequence: the mean and standard deviation of the new normalized collection of feature $j$ will be zero and one respectively.

 __When is feature scaling relevant?
 When is it not?__
-It all depends how the data look like.
+It all depends on how the data look like.
 This is why it is important before starting the machinery of (fancy) learning techniques to inspect the data, plot several distributions if possible and dedicate time for the preparedness steps: data cleaning, scaling etc. This is essential for the success of the fitting algorithm.